 WizeUp’s mission is to ensure that every young person has access to high-quality financial education before entering adulthood.
 Through workshops, school programmes, and partnerships, we help students develop practical money management skills and the confidence to make informed financial decisions.

-“I wasn’t aware of how exactly pensions worked and how much you needed to save in order to live a comfortable life off your pension, but after the session, my understanding was broadened.”
+“I wasn’t aware of how exactly pensions worked... but after the session, my understanding was broadened.”

 Year 12 Student, St Mark’s Catholic School

-“As university approaches and I have a job for myself, learning to budget was extremely important as I have become more independent due to my increase in funds.
+“As university approaches... learning to budget is extremely important.
 From WizeUp, I got a budget planner for the coming years."

 Year 12 Student, English Martyrs Sixth Form College